kohana/userguide/guide/security.validation.md

     $object->callback($field, $callback);

 [!!]
 Unlike filters and rules, no parameters can be passed to a callback.
-All additional callback

 The user password must be hashed if it validates, so we will hash it using a callback: